Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Comparison of the Reynolds and Stokes solutions

-In the following sections we discuss the differences in the solutions to the Reynolds and Stokes equations for several variations of step bearings.
-To consistently compare solutions for a particular geometry, we prescribe the same flux $\mathcal{Q}=2$, relative surface velocity $\mathcal{U}=0$, and ambient outlet pressure $p(x_L,y)=0$ in all cases.
+In the following sections we discuss the differences in the solutions to the Reynolds and Stokes equations for several variations on the classical backward facing step (BFS), and a lid-driven triangular cavity.
 The flow patterns predicted by the lubrication approximation and the Stokes approximation often vary significantly.
-Recall, the Stokes equations is exactly the Navier-Stokes equations at $Re=0$, while the Reynolds equation relies on the additional lubrication assumptions of $L_y/L_x\to 0$ and $\overset{*}{Re}\to 0$.
-Discrepancies between the Reynolds and Stokes solutions are intrinsically related to the geometry.
-One should expect exact agreement between the two models only when the film height is constant.
-We consider varying magnitudes of surface gradients in step textured bearings to analyze the error between the Reynolds and Stokes solutions.
+Recall, the Reynolds equation relies on the lubrication assumptions $\varepsilon^2 \ll 1$ and $\varepsilon^2 \text{Re}\ll 1$, while the Stokes equation relies only on $\text{Re}=0$ with no assumptions on the length scale ratio.
+Thus, discrepancies between the Reynolds and Stokes solutions are intrinsically related to the geometry.
+One should only expect exact agreement between the two models when the height is constant.